jeffouda/event_booking/backend/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run tests (if any)
-5. Submit a pull request
+4. Submit a pull request

 ## License

-[Add license if applicable]
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute it as per the license terms.